Dubnium32x/Presto-Framework/README.md

     ```bash
     make run
     ```
-#### You can also use Cygwin, WSL, or a Linux VM for a more consistent development environment.
+#### For both Windows and Mac, you can also use Cygwin, WSL, or a Linux VM for a more consistent development environment.
-##### Definitely a better idea to create a hackintosh or VM of one than it is to run this project from a real mac
+##### It is definitely a better idea to create a hackintosh or VM of one than it is to run this project from a real Mac.

 ### Demo Controls
 - **Arrow Keys**: Move Sonic left/right